HawtDogFlvrWtr/parallela_client_python/README.md

-# RUDICS CLIENT WRITTEN IN PYTHON FOR TESTING
+# parallela CLIENT WRITTEN IN PYTHON FOR TESTING

 ## Python version and Libraries
 ```